Creating Sleek On/Off Button with CSS3

 Indicator Light

 Under the button, there is a tiny light to designate the Power On and Off status.
-Below, we apply red for the light’s color because the power is initially OFF, we also add box-shadow
+Below, we apply red for the light’s color because the power is initially OFF.
+We also add box-shadow

 to imitate the gleam effect of the light.